Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Opening of the Brooklyn Bridge".</h2 head><h3 quote align='center'>"A brilliant feat of 19th-century engineering, the Brooklyn Bridge\u2014spanning the East River from Brooklyn to Manhattan Island in New York City\u2014opened this day in 1883, designed by civil engineer John Augustus Roebling.
-How much do you know about bridges?".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"U.S. Constitutional Convention opened in Philadelphia".</h2 head><h3 quote align='center'>"On this day in 1787, the Constitutional Convention opened in Philadelphia, where 55 state delegates, initially charged with amending the Articles of Confederation, later drafted the Constitution of the United States.
+Take our quiz about the history of the U.S. Constitution".</h3 quote></h3 OTD